Undergraduate Certificate in Post-War Societies

 Overview

-Through a blend of theoretical frameworks and real-world examples, students will gain a deep understanding of post-war societies and their challenges.
+Through a combination of theoretical foundations and practical applications, learners will gain a deep understanding of the social, economic, and cultural transformations that occur in post-war societies.

 Entry requirements